-If there is any foreign key constraint enabled on table, then that will remove equivalently for each row in the table and any triggers associated with the table also will be dropped.
+If there is any foreign key constraint enabled on the table, then that will remove equivalently for each row in the table and any triggers associated with the table also will be dropped.

-While dropping the table if any constraint violation occurs then DROP TABLE command fails and commits the current transaction.
+While dropping the table if any constraint violation occurs then the DROP TABLE command fails and commits the current transaction.

 DROP TABLE [ IF EXISTS ] table_name;

-In above sqlite drop table syntax we have different properties those are
+In above SQLite drop table syntax, we have different properties those are

-IF EXISTS: It is optional clause.
+IF EXISTS: It is an optional clause.
 If specified, the DROP TABLE statement will not raise an error if one of the tables does not exist.

 Here note that If you use the SQLite DROP TABLE statement to drop a table that does not exist, the database will raise an error (unless you specify the IF EXISTS parameter in the DROP TABLE statement).